rubymonolith/restomatic/README.md

 [@julian_rubisch](https://twitter.com/julian_rubisch/status/1587186996879007747?s=61&t=gOFfW6GtJqGs5ETPy_nsog)

 Yeah, I've been there too!
-I used the Inherited Resources gem once for an admin panel and found it difficult to do things when I inherited.
+I used the Inherited Resources gem once for an admin panel and found it difficult to do things around inheritance.

 Take for example this: